-Student Name Date

-Name of Agency

-City/State:

-Name of Field Instructor:

-- 1. Briefly describe your major practica duties.
-Do you feel these assignments were appropriate in meeting your learning objectives?
-Please elaborate. - 2.
-Were you able to see growing competency in carrying out these assignments? - 3.
-How would you evaluate your performance and progress during practica (Identify major areas of learning for you) - 4.
+Stud nt Name Date Nan of Agency City tate: Nan of Field Instructor: 1.
+Briefly describe your major practica duties.
+Do you feel these assignments were appropriate in meeting you learning objectives?
+Please elaborate.
+2. Were you able to see growing competency in carrying out these assignments?
+3. How would you evaluate your performance and progress during practica (Identify major areas of learning for you) 4.
 What factors contributed to your learning experiences?
 What factors detracted from the learning experiences?
-(Please indicate if you were not given certain opportunities that you believe were essential learning experiences) - 5.
+(Please indicate if you were not given certain opportunities that you believe were essential learning experiences) 5.
 Evaluate the Agency Field Instructor supervisory process.
 Was your supervisor regularly available to you?
-Did your Agency Field Instructor help you achieve your learning objectives? - 6.
-Would you recommend this agency to other students?
-What recommendations would you make for improving the placement site for future field students? - 7.
-Has your practicum affirmed your career/educational plans?
-If not, describe how they are now altered. - 8.
-Additional comments.

-You will receive an email from Dr. LeAnn Howell providing you with a SurveyMonkey link for the survey.
-Please complete it before the end of the academic year.
+Did your Agency Field Instructor help you achieve your learning objectives?
+6. Would you recommend this agency to other students?
+What recommendations would you make for improving the placement site for future field students?
+7. Has your practicum affirmed your career/educational plans?
+If not, describe how they are now altered.
+8. Additional comments.
+You vill receive an email from Dr. LeAnn Howell providing you with a SurveyMonkey link for the survey.
+Pleaso complete it before the end of the academic year.